underscoredotspace/ng-cleantoast/README.md

 Simple toast service for Angular 1.x.
 Many toast services are built on sending $emit messages via $rootScope.
 This never felt right to me, so this design keeps all data within the service and it's related directives.

-Designed to be as light as possible so no builtin animations, and no crazy dependencies like Bootstrap (although your free to utilise this).
+Designed to be as light as possible so no builtin animations, and no crazy dependencies like Bootstrap (although you're free to utilise this).

 Just toasts.